Mari-Artho/Mari-Artho-read-me/README.md

 👀 I’m interested in web development.

-🌱 I’m currently studing web developning at Medieinstitutet.
+🌱 I’m currently studing web development at Medieinstitutet.

 <!--- 💞️ I’m looking to collaborate on ... --->